joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6799707/2025/11/11/antonio-brown-not-guilty-miami-attempted-murder/

 **College Football Playoff rankings of a different kind: Champions we can stomach**\
-`Who would we, as a college football nation, be most OK winning it?
+`Who would we, as a college football nation, be most OK with winning it?
 Which team would most nauseate us?`\
 https://nytimes.com/athletic/6799621/2025/11/11/college-football-rankings-oregon-indiana-texas-am/

 **Dodgers seek a leverage reliever and Devin Williams emerges as a target: Sources**\